dmix/documeds/README.md

 # DocuMeds

+An app to help make taking medication safer, more effective & anxiety-free.

+Currently focused on two things:

-An app for scraping medication data from a variety of sources around the internet, data mining to build structure and relationships between the data and publishing the content with JSON APIs.
+1) Scraping medication data from a variety of sources around the internet, data mining to build structure and  relationships between the data and publishing the content with JSON APIs.

-That's the goal at least.
+2) A backbone.js client for keeping track of the medication and supplements you are taking

 Built with: